TNolan01/tommy1/README.md

 ### Implemented Features

 **Nav Bar**

 <p>The Nav Bar is standard across all pages.
 It contains a link to <strong>Home</strong>, <strong>Contact Us</strong>, and an <strong>Inspiration Page</strong> which is a picture gallery. </p>
-<p>There is a drop down menu for navigation to the different product categories and an Account link to allow new users register or login if already registered.
-Beside this there is a basket icon which will show current total of items in the basket if there are any.</p>
+<p>There is a drop-down menu for navigation to the different product categories and an Account link to allow new users register or login if already registered.
+Beside this there is a basket icon which will show current total of items in the basket if there are any. </p>
 <p>Positioned on the right of the nav-bar is the search function to search through products for key words. </p>
-<p>I have also incorporated the company logo into the nav bar as part of the branding.</p>
+<p>I have also incorporated the company logo into the nav bar as part of the branding. </p>
-<p>Nav bar link text will turn red on hover to further highlight the options and introduce some red into the color scheme.</p>
+<p>Nav bar link text will turn red on hover to further highlight the options and introduce some red into the color scheme. </p>
 <br>

 <p align="center" width="100%">